Cla33ic/CS2-Case-History-Analyzer/readme.md

 3. Go to the "Network" tab
 4. Refresh the page
 5. Locate a request to "steamcommunity.com" (usually associated with your username)
-6. In the Request Headers, find the `Cookie` value
+6. In the Request Headers, find the "Cookie" value
-7. Copy the entire value of the `Cookie`
+7. Copy the entire value of the `steamLoginSecure` cookie

 **Warning:** Never share your Steam login cookie with anyone.
 It provides direct access to your account.

+## 📊 Results Storage

+The analyzer creates a `results` directory in the same location where the JAR is run.
+Two files are generated:

+- A `.txt` file containing the human-readable analysis results
+- A `.json` file storing the fetched data for future runs, preventing unnecessary API requests by only fetching new data since the last analysis

 ## 📊 Sample Output

-After processing your inventory history, you might see an output like:
+After processing your inventory history, you'll find a text file in the results directory with output like:

 ```yaml
 Case Opening Summary: